nmstate/nmstate/automation/README.md

   The image can be found at:
   https://hub.docker.com/r/nmstate/centos7-nmstate-dev/

-- Dockerfile.fedora: Defines a Fedora based container image for nmstate test purpose.
+- Dockerfile.fedora: Defines a Fedora based container image for Nmstate test purpose.

   The image can be found at: